 - The lowest temperature recorded in the city was -34.3°C (in 1987).
 If you're visiting in winter, it's vital to make sure you have warm clothing and waterproof boots with good grip.

-- Parts of gentrifying Kallio can be sketchy; stick to busy, well-lit areas after dark.
+- Parts of gentrifying Kallio can be a little unsafe; stick to busy, well-lit areas after dark.

-- From midsummer through to the beginning of August, many Helsinki residents head to their summer cottage, and some restaurants, shops and services close.
+- From midsummer through to the beginning of August, many Helsinki residents head to their summer cottages, and some restaurants, shops and services close.

 Both cards are cheaper online; otherwise, get them at tourist offices, hotels or transport terminals.
 To make the cards worthwhile, you’d need to pack lots of sightseeing into a short time.